- Expand/Collapse Data

 The EU Member States should publish the same indicators at a national level and, in addition, the data on the participation of government in the capital of corporations.

-Results of the Eurostat data collection on contingent liabilities
+Results of the Eurostat data collection

 An accompanying press release is also available.